Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

   .style('border', '1px solid #000')
 ```

-Adding a border will help idenitfy where SVG is in the window.
+Adding a border will help identify where SVG is in the window.
 If you don't see the border check your work.

 Select all of the `circle` elements.
 None exist yet D3 will make them inside the `#svg` element.
 Add `data`.
 Then call `enter()` to start creating elements from the data.